Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 \subsection{Results on ARIM-v2}

-On the ARIM-v2 data set, which contains up to three interference sources per data sample, we compared our FCN (considering both conventional and WeNoRT regimes) with the zeroing baseline and an oracle based on ground-truth labels.
+On the ARIM-v2 data set, which contains up to three interference sources per data sample, we compared our FCN (considering both conventional and weight pruning regimes) with the oracle (based on ground-truth labels), the zeroing baseline and the CNN of Rock et al.~\cite{rock2019complex}.
 The results reported in Table~\ref{tab_results_arim_v2} show that our approach provides superior results for all metrics, attaining performance levels quite close to the oracle.
 The differences between zeroing and our FCN on the ARIM data set become undoubtedly higher on the ARIM-v2 data set, because ARIM-v2 simulates a more difficult automotive scenario, in which a conventional method such as zeroing seems to fail to mitigate multiple sources of interference.
 Our FCN model attains almost half the error reached by zeroing, in terms of target phase MAE.
 Furthermore, our model estimates the amplitudes of targets with 0.86 dB better than zeroing on the test set.
 Another remarkable difference can be seen for the mean SNR improvement, where our network obtained a score of 15.36 dB, which is better than zeroing by 6.42 dB.
-In addition, we note that the WeNoRT regime leads to consistent improvements for all metrics, which seems to be considerably more important on ARIM-v2 than on ARIM.
+In addition, we note that weight pruning leads to consistent improvements for all metrics, which seems to be considerably more important on ARIM-v2 than on ARIM.
+With or without pruning, our method also surpasses the state-of-the-art CNN of Rock et al.~\cite{rock2019complex}.
+In terms of the amplitude MAE, even the zeroing baseline outperforms the CNN of Rock et al.~\cite{rock2019complex}.
+In summary, the quantitative results demonstrate the superiority of our method.

 In addition to the quantitative results presented so far, we illustrate a series of qualitative results on the ARIM-v2 test data set in Figure~\ref{arim-v2_data_fig}, comparing our approach against the zeroing method.
 Due to the fact that data samples are synthetically generated, we are able to compare the algorithms with the ground-truth signal without interference, allowing us to determine which method provides the desired result after interference mitigation.
 The plots depicted in Figure~\ref{arim-v2_data_fig} are vertically corespondent, meaning that, in the top plot on a column, the interference is mitigated by zeroing, while in the bottom plot, the same interference is mitigated by our FCN model.
 We handpicked three examples with multiple sources of interference, a type of incident that may occur in a real-life automotive scenario.
 We observe that, in this particular case, when there are multiple sources of interference, the zeroing approach fails to mitigate the interference and the targets can be barley observed because of the raised noise floor.
 Our model successfully mitigates the interference, providing an output very similar to the label.
 Although our model shows similar performance to baseline approaches when signals are affected by an interference with narrow length, in a difficult scenario, with multiple sources of interference or with wide-length interference, our approach clearly outperforms approaches such as zeroing, as it results from the plots presented in Figure~\ref{arim_data_fig} and Figure~\ref{arim-v2_data_fig}.